sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 2. Relay name MOV replaced with WOV. done

 R4.6 over R4.2/4.3/4.4/4.5 FOR ALL MODEL 11.03.2022
-1. Change the default system password to “1010”.
-Currently, it is “0000”.
+1. Change the default system password to Â“1010Â”.
+Currently, it is Â“0000Â”.
 2. Adjust the minimum Bypass pressure setpoint to 0 instead of 0.5 BAR.
 3. If there is a zero EC error, ONLY send the alarm.
 Do not send the system to IDLE.
 4. Rather than checking spot EC to check for a zero ec error, use average EC at the end of the Pure step.
 5. Adjust the minimum Prepure time setpoint to 2 instead of 0 seconds.
-6. Remove the “TOG?” characters.
+6. Remove the Â“TOG?Â” characters.
 This will make space for the relay names.
-7. Rename the “SNT” relay.
-Name it “WASTE COIL”.
+7. Rename the Â“SNTÂ” relay.
+Name it Â“WASTE COILÂ”.
 Attached is a photo.
-8. Rename the “POL” relay.
-Name it “PURE COIL”.
+8. Rename the Â“POLÂ” relay.
+Name it Â“PURE COILÂ”.
 Attached is a photo.
-9.Rename the “PAE” relay.
-Name it “RECIRC.
-V”.
+9.Rename the Â“PAEÂ” relay.
+Name it Â“RECIRC.
+VÂ”.
 Attached is a photo.
-10.Rename the “BUZ” relay.
-Name it “BUZZER”.
+10.Rename the Â“BUZÂ” relay.
+Name it Â“BUZZERÂ”.
 Attached is a photo.
 11. Live EC added in log memory.
 12. PAEcurrent added in log memory.
 13. Live EC added in server protocol.
 14. PAEcurrent added in server protocol.
-15. Reduce the timer on the “Stat: Failed” logic to no more than 5 Minutes.
+15. Reduce the timer on the Â“Stat: FailedÂ” logic to no more than 5 Minutes.
 Previously failed msg was being displayed after 3 unsuccessful attemp, now failed msg is displayed after first attempt.

 R4.5 over R4.3 FOR ALL MODEL DATED 16.03.2022